 Applicants are invited to contact The Foundation’s executive director with any questions or concerns, at 615-9080 or Piquacf@sbcglobal.net.

 COMMUNITY FOUNDATION GRANTS AWARDED

-The Piqua Community Foundation made grants totaling more than $40,000 to numerous local non-profit organizations and schools on May 10, 2018 at a distribution ceremony held at the YWCA of PIqua.
+The Piqua Community Foundation made grants totaling more than $48,000 to numerous local non-profit organizations and schools on May 10, 2018 at a distribution ceremony held at the YWCA of PIqua.

 Mini-Grants were awarded to:

 Grants were awarded to:

 Seated, L to R: Jennifer Huelskamp, Heather Brandt and Beth Weaver-Culpepper, all of Piqua City Schools.

 Standing, L to R: Ryan Wendeln of Lehman High School, Cady Sexton of Piqua City Schools,

 and Steve Staley, distribution chairman for The Piqua Community Foundation